Burning coal underground has potential

 That compares with global coal production now of 6 billion tons a year, according to the IEA's Couch.

-Half of Germany's coal reserves were below 1,500 meters and too deep for mining, said Thomas Kempka from the German Research Center for Geosciences.
-If developed on a commercial scale, UCG would produce the world's cheapest electricity, he added.
+Half of Germany's coal reserves were below 1,500 meters and too deep for mining, said Thomas Kempka from the German Research Center for Geosciences, noting that coal generation in Germany is expected to remain significant.

-Researchers are working on particular problems, especially the danger of contaminating groundwater, as well as the extra greenhouse gas emissions from a new focus on burning high-carbon coal.
+Researchers are working on particular problems, especially the danger of contaminating groundwater, as well as the extra greenhouse gas emissions from a new focus on burning high-carbon coal, with critics arguing that clean coal isn't climate-friendly when the full system is considered.

 "When you burn coal it produces benzenes, weird aromatic compounds, tarry materials, ideally you want these generated in a totally sealed way," said Michael Stephenson, head of science energy at the British Geological Survey.